ohorban/flask_webpage/README.md

 # HW5: Flask Webpage (Twitter clone)
- #### For this assignment  I've used Python (flask), SQL, CSS, HTML and Jinja2 to create a WEBPAGE that acts as a social network very similar to Twitter.
+ #### For this project I've used Python (flask), SQL, CSS, HTML and Jinja2 to create a WEBPAGE that acts as a social network very similar to Twitter.
 Users can create accounts and post messages, which will be seen by everyone.<br />

 ## [Visit The Website](http://ohorban.pythonanywhere.com/home)
  ### Functionality: